2013 – Challenger Banks Ratings

 Police Bank was the ultimate brand for customer satisfaction; achieving our Most Satisfied Customers Award for Challenger Banks – 2013.
 They also took five star ratings in six of the eight rated survey criteria.

-Police Bank was rated alongside Heritage Bank, Bendigo Bank, ING DIRECT, ME Bank, Teachers Mutual Bank, BOQ, Suncorp Bank, BankSA, Bankwest, St. George, HSBC, Citibank and Bank of Melbourne.
+Police Bank was rated alongside Heritage Bank, Bendigo Bank, ING, ME Bank, Teachers Mutual Bank, BOQ, Suncorp Bank, BankSA, Bankwest, St. George, HSBC, Citibank and Bank of Melbourne.

 We also compared customer satisfaction with major bank brands in this survey.